copleykj/meteor-shower/README.md

 ### Field description

-**required** - The required key tells Mesosphere if this is a required field or if the field is required dependently of another field.
+**required** - The required key tells Mesosphere if this is a required field, if the field is required dependently of another field, or if the field is required only when the field is absent from the submitted fields.
 If required dependently the field can be conditionaly required based on another field value.

 Let's see this in practice: